 I’ve had to get new glasses while in the USA and Guatemala before, knowing where to get them made it very handy.

-Places in Central America, South East Asia you can go into Optical Stores and in a 2-4 business day return can have a pair of frames in hand.
+Places in Central America, South-East Asia etc., you can go into Optical Stores.
+In a 2-4 business, day return can have a pair of frames in hand.

 Invest in your contact lenses.